 “You never lose in business, either you win or you learn.” -Melinda Emerson

 Time for a victory dance.
 You did it!
-You started a side business.
+You’re starting your own business with side work.
 You’re over the hump, now it’s just the daily work of maintaining and growing your fledgling company.

 Most importantly, consider the interpersonal relationships you’ll need to navigate the process: friends, family, wolfpack.
-Starting a side business can be stressful at times, even emotionally exhausting, and it’s the people in your life that will help you make it through.
+Adding side work to an already full schedule can be stressful at times, even emotionally exhausting, and it’s the people in your life that will help you make it through.

 Ready to take the first step?
-Selz is a simple-to-use ecommerce platform that makes selling online a breeze.
+Selz is a simple and powerful ecommerce platform.
 Sign up today and get a free 14-day trial to get your online store set up and ready to run!